ibm-cloud-docs/account/known-issues.md

 ```
 {: codeblock}

-When you list polices with `/v1/policies` the API returns `/v1/` and a placeholder policy for each `/v2/` policy that's in the account.
+When you list policies with `/v1/policies` the API returns `/v1/` and a placeholder policy for each `/v2/` policy that's in the account.
 For more information, see [`/v1/policies` returns a placeholder for `/v2/` policies the account](/docs/account?topic=account-known-issues#placeholder-v2)
 {: note}